Lovable logo

 Lovable is what I reach for when the real goal is turn the idea into something people can click.

+For the Start Building job, Lovable is the beginner-friendly speed pick.
 It does not ask you to think like an infrastructure person first.
 It asks you to describe the product, react to what shows up, and keep shaping the app until it starts feeling real.

 Generated structure, generic UI, hand-wavy permissions, and fuzzy data modeling are all fine on day one.
 They get less cute once real users and real edge cases arrive.